Renée L. Jarusinsky

 Areas Of Practice

-Renée L. Jarusinsky is an experienced white-collar practitioner, having spent the majority of her more than twenty-year career investigating and litigating complex financial crimes and corruption.
-Her cases have covered a broad range of activity including not-for-profit and government contract fraud, pension fraud, securities and accounting fraud, campaign finance schemes, identity theft and bank fraud, and more.
-She brings to her clients and her cases the perspective she gained from having been both a defense attorney and a prosecutor.
+Renée L. Jarusinsky is a nationally-recognized white-collar practitioner, having spent the majority of her 25-year career investigating and litigating high-profile and complex financial matters.
+Her cases have focused on asset forfeiture, money laundering, sanctions, not-for-profit and government contract fraud, pension fraud, market manipulation, insider trading, accounting fraud, self-dealing, campaign finance schemes, and identity theft and bank fraud.
+She brings to her clients and cases the perspective she gained from having been both a defense attorney and a prosecutor.

 Select Engagements:

-• Advising a not-for-profit organization relating to issues stemming from the discovery of employee misconduct.
+- Advise a not-for-profit organization relating to issues stemming from employee misconduct, including referral to and cooperation with federal prosecutors.

 Prior to her work at the DA's Office, Renée served as an Assistant Attorney General in the Public Integrity Bureau at the New York State Office of the Attorney General, where she conducted complex civil and criminal investigations.
 There, she served on the team investigating then-Governor David Paterson for perjury and witness tampering.
 She also received the Louis J. Lefkowitz Memorial Award for Outstanding Work in connection with a statewide investigation of private attorneys who wrongfully received state pension benefits in connection with their representation of public entity clients.